 I made a second pair of jeans with fabric from Britex Fabrics in San Francisco (what an exciting store!).
 This pair fits me better than the first pair did.
 I used a tighter pair of jeans as the model, which probably helped.
 Also, I had some experience from the previous pair, so everything went a little quicker and smoother.

-The front is remarkably normal looking, which I like.
-But the pocket insides, which you can't see here, are from a blue and white flowered sheet and are really pretty.
 I made some pants from scratch!
 I'm really excited about them -- this is the first big step towards making all my own clothes.
 Pants are probably the hardest of any daily clothing, so knowing I can do this is exciting.

-I used another pair of jeans that fit me well as a template, but didn't take any measurements or anything.
-As a result the pants fit well, but need a belt just in case.
-Oh well — it will be better next time.
-I accidentally sewed the pocket to the bottom of the pant leg in the early stages, so I just cut it out and sewed it up to the top.
-The patch looks pretty cool, though -- almost if I did it on purpose!![]() I am taking a few backpacking trips this quarter, and I need fleece pants (because they are warm when wet).
+I am taking a few backpacking trips this quarter, and I need fleece pants (because they are warm when wet).
 I woke up this morning and decided the best way to get cheap fleece pants was to just go to JoAnns, buy some fleece, and make some pants.
 So, that's what I did.
 These easy pants were made from a pair of sweat pants as pattern, and a piece of t-shirt as tie.
 They are comfy and look pretty good!

 |